davidwrede/chef-web-docs-1/step_resource/step_resource_deploy_use_same_api_as_gitdeploy_gems.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_deploy_use_same_api_as_gitdeploy_gems

-Any recipes using the ``git-deploy`` |gem| can continue using the same API.
+Any recipes using the ``git-deploy`` gem can continue using the same API.
 To include this behavior in a recipe, do something like the following:

 .. code-block:: ruby